 - What are the steps to proving a product-market fit?

 “Product-Market Fit” is a term coined by Andy Rachleff; co-founder of Benchmark Capital.
 The term was based on his inspection of the investing style of Sequoia founder, Don Valentine.
 Marc Andreessen defines it simply as “being in a good market with a product that can satisfy that market.”

 Sean Ellis went on to popularise the term by declaring it a precondition for effectively scaling marketing for a company in his “pyramid of startup marketing”.

-Put another way, product market fit is the degree to which a product satisfies a strong market demand.
-It’s the first essential step to building a successful venture and helps to create a minimum viable product that addresses and solves a problem or need that exists.
+Put another way, product-market fit is the degree to which a product satisfies a strong market demand.
+It’s the first crucial milestone when building a successful long-term venture.
+It proves that the market has validated the product’s value, and that the business model is viable for scaling.

-Andreessen states that “The life of any startup can be divided into two parts – before product market fit and after product market fit.”
-Basically, figuring out your market and where you fit into it will be the difference between your company sinking or swimming.
+“The life of any startup can be divided into two parts – before product market fit and after product market fit.” – Marc Andreessen

 Source: CB Insights

 - The startup ignored what people want

 - The startup burnt through too much cash before they discovered what people want